python4004/Sneakymailer-HTB/sneakymailer.md

 ```
 when i visited `http://10.10.10.179` it redirected me to `http://sneakycorp.htb` i added sneakymailer.htb to my `etc/hosts`
 then i discovered the platform.
-i found that this platform contains all Company employees mails in `team.php` page  so i distarct all this mails from `Html` page online [extract](http://www.emailx.discoveryvip.com/)
+i found that this platform contains all Company employees mails in `team.php` page  so i extract all this mails from `Html` page online [extract](http://www.emailx.discoveryvip.com/)
 and looking to the `nmap` result we found that port 25 is open so that `smtp`  so the idea that i have to send phising mail to all of this mails for this i craeate python script to send phising mail
 ```
 import smtplib